failedrequest/BasiliskII-Port/README.md

 FreeBSD Port of BasiliskII

 ## Synopsys
-Originally I wanted to see if i could resurect the FreeBSD Port of BasiliskII from FreeBSD 8.2 .
+Originally I wanted to see if i could resurrect the FreeBSD Port of BasiliskII from FreeBSD 8.2 .
 In hunting around for other gits on how to build and run it , I ran into this one https://github.com/ekbann/rpi-basilisk2-sdl2-nox .

 Using the version noted in this git I was able to build BasiliskII via this port.